 Cost of Attendance (CoA) is the estimated total amount you will have to spend every year to go to school.
 Unlike tuition, CoA includes expenses like rent, food, and insurance.

 JD graduates from Emory University make $165,000 (median) upon graduation if they work in the private sector.
-If they go into the private sector, a grad can expect to make $63,500.
+If they go into the public sector, a grad can expect to make $62,000.

 Emory University School of Law is a top law school offering a practical, disciplined approach to the study of law.
 Emory Law is known for faculty who are experts in their respective areas of law and dynamic teachers in the classroom; a rigorous curriculum attuned to the needs of the legal profession; countless opportunities for hands-on learning through externships, clinics, and simulation courses; and an environment of support and cooperation that encourages challenging the status quo.